Rosdayle/L.i.me-Slimes/README.md

 Note to self clean this up more !!!
+Make a recommended SECTION for how this should be layed out.
+OR JUST WRITE IT AS RECOMMENDED